top of page

 The Tens Test (c) is an eight-minute auditory assessment that presents a sequence of spoken digits at three distinct speeds.
 The participant is required to promptly identify instances where two consecutive digits sum to ten.
 The test comprises 45 correct targets, and errors are categorized as omissions (indicative of inattention) or commissions (suggesting impulsivity or confusion).

 The Tens Test exhibits a lower correlation with mathematical aptitude compared to the PASAT.
 A study conducted among individuals with multiple sclerosis revealed that the Tens Test correlated with the count of enhancing brain lesions.
-Further details regarding the Tens Test are provided in the accompanying manual (accessible by clicking the icon above).
+Further details regarding the Tens Test are provided in the manual (accessible by clicking the icon above).

 Bicycle Drawing Test